How to Clean an Oven

 - Turn on your oven to 200 degrees F. Once it's warmed up, turn it off.

 - Place 1/2 cup of ammonia into an oven-safe dish on the middle rack of your oven.

-- Fill another oven-safe dish with two cups of boiling water, then place it on the rack underneath the ammonia.
+- Fill another oven-safe dish with 2 cups of boiling water and place it on the rack underneath the ammonia.